qazmlpok/quivi/README.md

 - Favorite not found
 - The settings file is corrupt and cannot be opened.
 Settings will return to their default values.
 The corrupt file has been renamed to %s.
 - The settings file is corrupt and cannot be opened.
 Settings will return to their default values.
+- &Copy path
+- Copy the path of the current container to the clipboard